-Now ask your friend to guess the total number of cubes in the following arrangements.
+Now ask your friend to see from the front and guess the total number of cubes in the following arrangements.

 Such visualisations are very helpful.

 Suppose you form a cuboid by joining cubes.
 You will be able to estimate what the length, breadth and height of the cuboid would be.